tommodore/dotfiles/README.md

 Dotfiles for git|bash|zsh|vim|tmux configurations in the home directory

-Work for various Linux distributions and MacOSX
+Works for various Linux distributions and MacOSX

 ## Usage